 To make this conference a reality, the Office of Diversity, Equity, and Inclusion at Kenyon relies upon a number of on-campus and community co-sponsors, who either 1) assist with various aspects of this conference or 2) provide useful resources to it.

-Our community co-sponsors, who are providing services, support, and/or other contributions to this conference and its attendees, include the following: Ace and Aro Alliance of Central Ohio, Equality Ohio, the Equitas Health Institute, Gender YOUphoria, GLSEN Central Ohio, #IAmNotAVirus, the Newark Ohio Pride Coalition, Trans Ohio.
+Our 2021 community co-sponsors, who provided services, support, and/or other contributions to this conference and its attendees, included the following: Ace and Aro Alliance of Central Ohio, Equality Ohio, the Equitas Health Institute, Gender YOUphoria, GLSEN Central Ohio, #IAmNotAVirus, the Newark Ohio Pride Coalition, and Trans Ohio.

-Our community co-sponsors, who are providing contributions to the conference mailers and raffle, include the following: gc2b, Gilead, Global Protection Corp., ONE Condoms, and We Are Fluide Cosmetics.
+Our 2021 community co-sponsors, who provided contributions to the conference mailers and raffle, include the following: gc2b, Gilead Sciences, Global Protection Corp., ONE Condoms, and We Are Fluide Cosmetics.

 Funding for this conference is provided in-part by the Kenyon College Community Development Fund and the Student LGBTQ+ Diversity Fund.